 This content is intended for your customers and can be distributed on several communication channels.

 Content marketers’ goal is to answer all the questions your customers may have.
 Additionally, moving them along the sales cycle.

 Today, we know that content creation is a priority for 28% of SMEs.
-And rightly so: according to 72% of marketing professionals, creating content is effective in generating leads and conversions.
+And rightly so: according to 72% of marketing professionals, creating content effectively generates leads and conversions.

-What’s more, between 2011 and 2021, the amount of time spent online increased from 75 minutes to 192 minutes per day per individual.
+Moreover, between 2011 and 2021, the time spent online increased from 75 minutes to 192 minutes per day per individual.

 These numbers tell us three things: